 In addition to providing assistance with HIPAA compliance by implementing policies and procedures concerning privacy and security, we have significant experience helping clients respond to investigations by the HHS Office for Civil Rights and the HHS Centers for Medicare and Medicaid Services (which are charged with investigating privacy complaints and security complaints, respectively).
 Our representation includes: internal investigations of alleged unauthorized uses or disclosures of patient information; preparation of response to complaint investigation; negotiation with government investigators; and revision or creation of company-wide privacy and security policies governing the handling of patient information.

 We serve as outside HIPAA counsel to a chain of hospitals and provide counsel to their nearly 200 hospitals throughout the U.S. Similarly, we provide advice concerning state privacy law issues.
-Recently, we assisted a company review and comply with the Data Breach Notification Laws in 43 states.
+Our experience includes helping a company to review and comply with the Data Breach Notification Laws in 43 states.

 For more information on Carlton Fields Jorden Burt’s Information Security/Data Breach services, click here.